Stoneman Douglas alumnae at UM feel the shock of grieving an alma mater attacked

 Every time someone asked junior Gabriela Nahous where she was from, she would say “Parkland.”
-Since she knew most people were unfamiliar with her hometown’s geographic location, so she would say, “It’s between Fort Lauderdale and Boca.”
+Since she knew most people were unfamiliar with her hometown’s geographic location, she would say, “It’s between Fort Lauderdale and Boca.”
 Now, she said everyone will know Parkland, but not as her hometown.

 “It’s shocking to me that now … It’s going to be known for something so negative,” Nahous said.